Asthma and Fish Tanks

 I notice that my asthma troubles when visiting friends seem to be more around dust mite triggers (i.e. Am I sleeping in their guest room or not) than pet dander.
 I assume I could own a cat or dog without having problems.

 A year or so after I graduated from college, my fish all died in a filter incident one evening.
 I opted not to replace them mostly because other obligations in my life kept me from enjoying the aquarium as much as I had in previous years.
-While the amount of time I spent taking care of my fish wasn't nearly as much as those who own larger pets, it was still one more thing to check off the list.
+While the amount of time I spent taking care of my fish was not nearly as much as those who own larger pets, it was still one more thing to check off the list.
 I felt as much or more accomplishment from taking care of my plants as I did from taking care of the fish.

 Getting rid of the fish tank

-It just seemed like the best move for me and my breathing if I got rid of the fish tank.
-At some point, I would consider keeping an aquarium again if I had space to keep it outside my sleeping area.
 I would also be interested in other small aquarium animals like frogs, lizards, or hermit crabs.
-I don't foresee ever being the person in the household who brings a larger animal into the house.
+I do not foresee ever being the person in the household who brings a larger animal into the house.
 I am just not much of a cat or dog person.
 I think I could live with one if I had a housemate who was strongly attached to having an animal.

 Join the conversation